jadijadi/lpic1book/content/1094_configure_client_side_dns.md

 ### DNS

-We already know a lot about Domain Name Server - A service who translates domain names \(like yahoo.com\) to IP addresses \(like 206.190.36.45\).
-A DNS server is used when you try to ping a server using its name.
+We already know a lot about Domain Name System; A service which translates domain names \(say yahoo.com\) to IP addresses \(say 206.190.36.45\).
+A DNS server is used when you ping a server using its domain name.
 You have seen the config files for DNS and should know that the actual DNS server which is being used by the computer can be checked / changed \(temporarily\) from `/etc/resolv.conf`:

 ```text
 $ cat /etc/resolv.conf